PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 	}
 }

-// ... irrelevant code (yes function)...
+// ... snip ...
 ```

-Again you'll see I used `// ... irrelevant code (yes function)...` to show that I am focusing on the `main` function, I did NOT delete `yes()`!
-I am simply focusing on the relevant parts of the code, without having to show you everything (plus you already know what the `yes` function looks like/does, so theres no need to repeat myself!)
+Again you'll see I used `// ... snip ...` to show that I am focusing on the `main` function, I did NOT delete `yes()`!
+I am simply focusing on the relevant parts of the code, without having to show you everything (plus you already know what the `yes` function looks like/does, so there is no need to repeat myself!)

 This is often called "abstraction", which is where we write some code to do something for us once, and then don't have to worry about how it works, but just use it later.